jenhausu/3rd-Party-Library-for-iOS/README.md

 ### PageViewController
 * [GUITabPagerViewController](https://github.com/guilhermearaujo/GUITabPagerViewController) : PageViewController with a Tab Bar Controller on the top

+### NavigationBar & HeaderBar
+* [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) : Scrollable UINavigationBar that follows the scrolling of a UIScrollView.
+* [BLKFlexibleHeightBar](https://github.com/bryankeller/BLKFlexibleHeightBar) : Create condensing header bars like those seen in the Facebook, Square Cash, and Safari iOS apps.
+* [APDynamicHeaderTableViewController](https://github.com/aaronpang/APDynamicHeaderTableViewController) : A simple recreation of the header in the Instagram table view.

 ### Others UI
 * [CMPopTipView](https://github.com/chrismiles/CMPopTipView) : Custom UIView for iOS that pops up an animated "bubble" pointing at a button or other view.
 Useful for popup tips.